philipturner/metal-benchmarks/README.md

 # Metal Benchmarks

-Test suite to measure microarchitectural details of the M1 GPU.
-These details include latencies for each ALU assembly instruction, threadgroup memory bandwidth, and the number of unique instruction pipelines.
-This information will enable evidence-based reasoning about performance on the M1 GPU.
-This repository also compares the M1 to generations of AMD and Nvidia microarchitectures.
-Finally, it examines how Apple's design choices improve power efficiency compared to other vendors.
+This repository thoroughly documents the Apple GPU microarchitecture, specifically its GPGPU capabilities.
+Details include latencies for each ALU assembly instruction, register file, and the number of unique instruction pipelines.
+This document enables evidence-based reasoning about performance on the M1 GPU, to help people diagnose bottlenecks in real-world software.
+It also compares the M1 to generations of AMD and Nvidia microarchitectures, showing where it might exhibit different performance patterns.
+Finally, the document examines how Apple's design choices improve power efficiency compared to other vendors.

 <details>
-<summary>Overview of Apple GPU series</summary>
+<summary>Overview of Apple-designed GPUs</summary>

 | Apple GPU | Generation | Clock Speed | Cores | GFLOPS F32 | GFLOPS F16 | GOPS I16/I32 |
 | --------- | ---------- | ----------: | ----: | ---------: | ---------: | -----------: |